benmkent/SparseGridsKit.jl/docs/src/index.md

 This is not a thorough mathematical description of sparse grid approximation, but a practical guide to using the software.

 The package is still under development and by no means complete.

+## Statement of Need
+This Julia implementation closely follows the mathematical description in the adaptive sparse grid approximation literature.
+This package aims to aid fast algorithm development and analysis, with an emphasis on applications in uncertainty quantification.

 ## Contribution Guidelines
 To report bugs, seek support or submit request features, please use the [GitHub issue tracker](https://github.com/benmkent/SparseGridsKit.jl/issues).